- Activities Calendar

 The Nova Award is an age-appropriate introduction in detail to STEM topics; you can earn these by working with a Nova Counselor (parents or leaders can easily become one by taking Youth Protection Training and completing a Boy Scouts of America adult membership application; fill in “58” for the position code).

-The first time a Scout earns a Nova Award, they receive the award patch (as pictured here).
+The first time a Scout earns a Nova Award, they can order the award patch (as pictured here).
 If the Scout earns an additional Nova Award, they will receive a triangular metal pin with the “Pi” symbol engraved in it; that pin is worn by attaching it to the Nova Award patch.

 There are Nova Awards for each Scouting program.

 - You can usually complete most requirements within 2 to 6 hours

 - Nova Awards are designed be taught in a group setting

 - Nova Awards are typically completed and always awarded at the unit level